mgfinch/matboj/README.md

 ### Administration

-Access the administration at `/admin`.
+With your browser, access the administration at `localhost:80/admin`.

 The default login credentials are username: `admin` password: `admin`

 ### Matboje

-Access the list at `/matboje`
+Access the list at `localhost:80/matboje`